sunel/eav/docs/README.md

 ## Limitation of EAV

 * In EAV model the entity data is more fragmented and so selecting an entire entity record requires multiple table joins.
-[Piss Check this ](#flat-table)
+Check Flat Table.